TV Royalty Ricky Tomlinson And Sue Johnson Reunite For Liverpool FC's Christmas Advert

-(MENAFN- Media OutReach Newswire) LIVERPOOL, UK - Media OutReach – 15 November 2023 - Lifelong Reds and much-loved TV duo Ricky Tomlinson and Sue Johnston are back together for the Liverpool FC's Christmas advert.
+LIVERPOOL, UK - Media OutReach 15 November 2023 - Lifelong Reds and much-loved TV duo Ricky Tomlinson and Sue Johnston are back together for the Liverpool FC's Christmas advert.

 Over their 40-year on screen partnership they are best known as Jim and Barbara Royle which has inspired this 60-second festive treat.